callbacked/neural-band-poc/readme.md

 connects the meta neural band to my mac by copying the pairing process from the app

-NO sEMG/GESTURE DATA CAN BE READ, JUST DOES THE INITIAL PAIRING PROCESS (it is useless)
+NO sEMG/GESTURE DATA CAN BE READ, JUST DOES THE INITIAL PAIRING PROCESS (i.e. it is useless)

 sniffing: